-In total of 78 HSF movements under the SkyPier Plan were audited in the reporting period.
-All HSFs were travelled through the SCZ with average speed under 15 knots in compliance with the SkyPier Plan.
-One ferry movement had minor deviation from the diverted route during the reporting period.
-ET investigated the deviation case and confirmed that the case was due to strong tidal wave and current.
+In total of 64 HSF movements under the SkyPier Plan were audited in the reporting period.
+All HSFs were travelled through the SCZ with average speed under 15 knots, used diverted route and entered / left SCZ through gate access points in compliance with the SkyPier Plan.
 In summary, the ET and IEC audited the HSF movements against the SkyPier Plan and conducted follow up investigations or actions accordingly.

 During the reporting period, ET conducted bi-weekly audit of the MSS to ensure the system recorded all deviation cases accurately and the contractors fully complied with the requirements of the MTRMP-CAV.
-Five skipper training workshops were held by contractor's Environmental Officer during the reporting period and competency tests were conducted subsequently with the trained skippers by ET.

-On the implementation of DEZ Plan, dolphin observers were deployed by the contractors in accordance with the plans.
+On the implementation of DEZ Plan, dolphin observers were deployed by the contractor in accordance with the plan.
 No dolphin or other marine mammals were observed within or around the DEZ in this reporting period.
-Audits of contractors' implementation and records were carried out by the ET during site inspection.
+Audits of contractor's implementation and records were carried out by the ET during site inspection.